 Trustees can also choose to actively take account of impact considerations in making an investment decision where they have good reason to think scheme members share their view and there is no risk of significant financial detriment to the fund.
 They should not choose impact investments where there is a risk of significant financial detriment to the fund.

 Risks can include liquidity and a lack of common standards.
-You should consider these areas with your investment adviser when considering allocations to impact investments and how the investments would affect the security, quality, liquidity and profitability of the portfolio as a whole.
+Your investment adviser should be able to assist you in considering these areas and any proposed allocations to impact investments and how the investments would affect the security, quality, liquidity and profitability of the portfolio as a whole.

-These investments are typically illiquid and would represent a small proportion of a pension fund’s overall asset allocation.
+These investments are typically illiquid, so are likely to represent only a small proportion of a pension fund’s overall asset allocation.
 Patient finance investments offer the potential to benefit from longer term outperformance through:

-- enabling businesses to up-scale and achieve transformational development
+- enabling businesses to up-scale and achieve transformational development, and

-- eliminating short-term financing constraints and enabling management to focus on business development, optimisation of value creation and optimisation of any future business disposal strategy
+- eliminating short-term financing constraints and enabling management to focus on business development, optimisation of value creation and improving any future business disposal strategy

 If you are considering patient capital investment, you need to complete sufficient due diligence before investing to ensure you properly understand the main drivers of the expected return and how risks are managed and mitigated.
 You also need to consider the suitability of the scale, expected time horizon and illiquidity of the investment in the context of your scheme’s objectives and member profile.